KamrynJ21/Computer-Science-Class/Journal.md

 # October 2nd

 Today I learned all about variables not the ones previously learned but the integer variable, string variable, float variable.
 I then learned how to use all the variables to print different words and numbers using addition and multiplication.

+# October 4th

+Today I learned more about user inputs and how you can code your python to react off of the users input using int, input, and print.
+For example I asked how old you are and depending on their answer my number went up by one to indicate what age they will be turning to.